thkitapci/Inference_of_TF_regulatory_networks/README.md

 `tail -n+2 genes_TF.txt |while read line; do grep $line result.txt | awk '{if($3=="gene") print;}' >>position_Genes.txt;done;`

 # accessible regions of genes which have correlation with each TF of interest in 5kb window
+                             `5kb.pl`
-`perl 5kb.pl`  (input files are position_Genes file which has positions of the genes which have positive and negative correlation with each TF of interest from  Drosophila_melanogaster gtf file  & correlated accessible regions file has the accessible regions of Drosophila_melanogaster developmental stage which we are interested in  )
+  input file1 : position_Genes file which has positions of the genes which have positive and negative correlation with each TF of interest from  Drosophila_melanogaster gtf file  &

+  input file2 :correlated accessible regions file has the accessible regions of Drosophila_melanogaster developmental stage which we are interested in

-output of perl 5kb: position_accessible_regions_genes_TF (file has positions of genes accessible regions for each TF)
+   output file: position_accessible_regions_genes_TF file has positions of genes accessible regions for each TF

 #pull out the fasta sequence for  accessible regions of genes which have correlation with each TF of interest  from reference genome
 `perl fastasequence.pl` (input files are Drosophila_melanogaster.BDGP5.75.dna.toplevel.fa (fasta sequence of reference genome) and position_accessible_regions_genes_TF.txt (positions of accessible regions of genes)